 In this section, we will study the problem of designing $\epsilon$-DP algorithms for MAB with heavy-tailed rewards.
-Recall that, in the classical setting where the rewards follow some bounded distributions, the most commonly used approach is using the Tree-based mechanism to privately calculate the sum of rewards and then modify the Upper Confidence Bound (UCB) algorithm \cite{auer2002finite}, such as \cite{mishra2015nearly,tossou2016algorithms}.
+Recall that, in the classical setting where the rewards follow some bounded distributions, the most commonly used approach is using the Tree-based mechanism to privately calculate the sum of rewards and then modify the Upper Confidence Bound (UCB) algorithm \citep{auer2002finite}, such as \citep{mishra2015nearly,tossou2016algorithms}.
 However, their methods cannot be directly generalized to the heavy-tailed setting, since now the reward is unbounded.
-Thus, the most direct approach is to first preproccess the rewards to make them bounded and then use the Tree-based mechanism and some UCB based algorithm.
+Thus, the most natural idea is to first preprocess the rewards to make them bounded and then use the Tree-based mechanism and UCB algorithm.

-To address MAB with heavy-tailed in the non-private case, \cite{bubeck2013bandits} presented a general near-optimal framework called robust-UCB by combining the UCB algorithm with several robust mean estimators.
+To address MAB with heavy-tailed in the non-private case, \citet{bubeck2013bandits} presented a general near-optimal framework called robust-UCB by combining the UCB algorithm with several robust mean estimators.
 Specifically, the framework first truncates the rewards to some bounded value and then performs a robust version of UCB.
-Motivated by this we first show a most straightforward method based on the above non-private UCB algorithm~\cite{bubeck2013bandits}, see Algorithm \ref{Algo-UCB} for details.
+Building upon the framework, we first design a method for DOP heavy-tailed MAB based on the above non-private robust-UCB algorithm, see Algorithm \ref{Algo-UCB} for details.

-The key idea of our algorithm is that, in the first $K$ rounds, we establish a tree instance $Tree_a$ for each arm $a\in[K]$ (step 4-9).
-After that, in the $t$-th round, when the arm $a_t$ is pulled, we truncate the newly generated reward by a certain range $B_{n_{a_{t}}}$ and insert the truncated reward to $Tree_a$ (step 10-15).
+The key idea of our algorithm is that, in the first $K$ rounds, we establish a tree instance $\tree_a$ for each arm $a\in[K]$ (step 4-9).
+After that, at round $t$, when the arm $a_t$ is pulled, we truncate the newly generated reward by a certain range $B_{n_{a_{t}}}$ and insert the truncated reward to $\tree_{a_t}$ (step 10-15).
 Here we use a robust version of UCB to select the arm, where the sum of rewards is given by the Tree-based mechanism (since we only insert the truncated rewards, we can use the mechanism).
-We note that in the original Tree-based mechanism in \cite{chan2011private,dwork2010pan} each element in the data steam is bounded by a uniform constant $B$.
+We note that in the original Tree-based mechanism in \citep{chan2011private,dwork2010differential} each element in the data steam is bounded by a uniform constant $B$.
 However, here the bound $B_{n_{a_{t}}}$ is adaptive and non-decreasing.
 Thus, we need a finer tree mechanism.
-In the following we will discuss the adaptive version of the Tree-based mechanism based on \cite{chan2011private,DworkNRRV_STOC09}.
-By the same proof as in \cite{chan2011private,DworkNRRV_STOC09} we have Lemma \ref{lemma-tree}.
+To this end, we propose an adaptive Tree-based mechanism based on the earlier works~\citep{chan2011private,DworkNRRV_STOC09}, whose procedures are presented in Algorithm~\ref{Algo-Tree}.
+By the same proof as in \citep{chan2011private,DworkNRRV_STOC09} we have the following guarantees as shown in Lemma~\ref{lemma-tree}.